domenic/unownbot-filtered/README.md

 unownbot-filtered-test
 ```

 which will use the test data stored in this repository's `test/fixtures/tweets.json` file to run through the normal program, log what's going on, and text you if appropriate.
 This can be used to ensure you did the setup correctly.
+Note that this will output some errors for tweets that are not about Unowns (e.g. the @UnownBot author soliciting donations); this is expected behavior.

 ## Running